chaotic-braindead/ffwpu_backend/members/README.md

 To edit a specific member, perform a **PUT** request to api/members/<member_id> with the same format in the body as that of adding a member

-### Response: This returns the updated member object, if update is successful.
+### Response: This endpoint returns the updated member object, if update is successful.

 ---